aniqatc/css-100/entries/022/README.md

 **Notes**:

 For most of the positioning and layout, I used absolute positioning and flexbox.
-The bigger challenge was figuring out how to use `stroke-dasharray` and `stroke-dashoffset` to represent a percentage (out of 100%, of course) on the circular progress bar.
+The bigger challenge was figuring out which values to use for `stroke-dasharray` and `stroke-dashoffset` to represent a percentage on the circular progress bar.
+Getting the progress bar to represent a percentage isn't a requirement for this design but I think knowing how to do it could be really helpful for when I want to make a functional and dynamic circular progress bar in the future.

 ### `stroke-dasharray`